faosldkjfhf/BiskyEngine/README.md

 # BiskyEngine

 A D3D12 Renderer/Engine.

-Currently a work in progress.
+Currently a work in progress and for me to learn and play with D3D12.

 # Features